 Another tip is to go buy a cheap throw away jacket or blanket in case the start line is cool.
 There have been plenty of races where I’ve done this and dropped it at a mile marker.
 Disney typically picks these up and donates them to a local charity so they don’t go to waste.
 The same goes if it’s raining, I’ll have a dollar store poncho in my running bag that I can use at the start line to stay dry before the race, I don’t mind getting wet while running but prefer to stay dry when I’m waiting before the race.

-The runDisney Expo
+All About the runDisney Expo

 The race Expo can be a scary experience, especially for runDisney events, because there is so much going on.
 Typically I go and pick up my race bib and packet before tackling the Expo just because it is so big and can be a pretty tiring experience if you’re doing the whole thing.